Midax2/Number-Guessing-Game/README.md

 ```

 ## 🚀 Additional Features (Enhancements)
-Want to make the game even more fun?
-Consider adding these features:
 - **Multiple Rounds**: Allow users to play again after each round.
 - **Timer**: Track how long it takes for the user to guess the number.
 - **Hint System**: Provide hints when the user is stuck.